Environmental justice: African-Americans

 African-Americans are affected by a variety of Environmental Justice issues.
 One notorious example is the "Cancer Alley" region of Louisiana.
 This 85-mile stretch of the Mississippi River between Baton Rouge and New Orleans is home to 125 companies that produce one quarter of the petrochemical products manufactured in the United States.
+The nickname was given due to the high rates of residents diagnosed with cancer compared to the United States average.
 The United States Commission on Civil Rights has concluded that the African-American community has been disproportionately affected by Cancer Alley as a result of Louisiana's current state and local permit system for hazardous facilities, as well as their low socio-economic status and limited political influence.
 Another incidence of long-term environmental injustice occurred in the "West Grove" community of Miami, Florida.
 From 1925 to 1970, the predominately poor, African American residents of the "West Grove" endured the negative effects of exposure to carcinogenic emissions and toxic waste discharge from a large trash incinerator called Old Smokey.
 Despite official acknowledgement as a public nuisance, the incinerator project was expanded in 1961.
 It was not until the surrounding, predominantly white neighborhoods began to experience the negative impacts from Old Smokey that the legal battle began to close the incinerator.

+More so, many African-American residents have experienced missed or overlooked health issues that were cause by the environmental disparity of their communities.
+Unfortunately, many of these complications were overlooked by the healthcare industry and comprised the health of those struggling with respiratory and heart problems.
+The American Heart Association has compiled data analysis that shows the relationship between air pollution exposure and cardiovascular illness and death.